PlasmaPy/PlasmaPy/docs/development/code_guide.rst

 Names
 =====

-Names are the most fundamental means of communicating the intent and purpose of code.
+Names are our most fundamental means of communicating the intent and purpose of code.
+Judicious choices of names can greatly improve the understandability of code, while inadequate naming can obfuscate what the code is supposed to be doing.

+* Most IDEs have a built-in tool for simultaneously renaming all instances of a variable throughout a project, which can save a lot of time.
+For example, a `rename refactoring in PyCharm`_ can be done with :kbd:`Shift+F6` on Windows or Linux and :kbd:`⇧F6` or :kbd:`⌥⌘R` on macOS.

-* Use :pep:`8` conventions for naming variables, functions, classes, and constants (except as described later in this section).
+* Use :pep:`8` conventions for naming variables, functions, classes, and constants (except as described later in this list).

   - Use lowercase words separated by underscores for function and variable names (e.g., ``function_name`` and ``variable_name``).